47rooks/virtual-rubiks-cube/README.md

 The stack used is lime, openfl and haxeui.

 # Bugs
-   * point lights sliders are broken in the UI in multiple scenes - the labelled-sliders aren't working.
    * the light casters detail panes overflow the surrounding vbox in the accordion when selected.
    * accordion sections are enabled for things like blending, culling, framebuffer when the configuration is no active.
 Not a huge deal but the controls cannot be effective then.